karlospn/mytechramblings-site-source-code/content/posts/testing-aws-distro-for-otel-with-dotnet-apps-part-1.md

 I'm not going to repeat myself talking about what's an Activity or a Span or a Propagator, you can go read my other post.
 I'm sure there's going to be some overlap with my previous post, but I'll try it to keep it to a minimum.

-In this post I'm planning to be talking about the following topics:
+In this 2 part-series post I'm planning to be talking about the following topics:
-- What is the AWS OpenTelemetry Collector and how to setup it up for ingesting and exporting tracing data to AWS X-Ray.
+- What is the AWS OpenTelemetry Collector and how to setup it up for ingesting and exporting traces to AWS X-Ray.
 - How to build and configure properly a few distributed .NET apps that will send traces to the AWS OTEL Collector.
 - How to use AWS X-Ray to view the traces sent by the Collector.